kurealnum/Mini-Workflows/README.md

 -If you can't find anything to completely redo, look at how you can optimize your current algorithm

 ### 5. When you finish:
--Reflect on negative tendencies, on any problems that you're not doing so well on.
-Make sure you don't repeat those.
+-Reflect on negative tendencies, on any subproblems that you're not doing so well on.
+Make sure to go back and practice/review anything that you had trouble with

--Write it out again.
-If there was a mistake, if there wasn't
+-Write it out again, if there was a mistake, and if there wasn't

 >Why did I come up with this solution?